 2030 Study Tour (Travel Course) Cr.
 3 Selected sites and selected topics.
 Travels, lectures, readings, and reports.
 This course may be used as an elective credit only and may be repeated for a maximum of six hours of credit when sites and topics change.
+Offered as needed.

-ANTH Cultural Diversity

-Also offered as PSYC 3001 and SOCL 3001.

-Culture, cultural diversity, and multiculturalism will be addressed from the anthropological, psychological, sociological, and other perspectives.
+ANTH ♦ Cultural Diversity Lec.
+3 Lab.
+0 Cr.
+3 Also offered as PSYC 3001 and SOCL 3001.
+3001 Culture, cultural diversity, and multiculturalism will be addressed from anthropological, the psychological, sociological, and perspectives.
 Oriented around the core concept of culture and cultural groups, the course is also designed to introduce the student to cultural diversity.
 Special attention and time will be devoted to the origins, development, and consequences of American diversity that play such central roles in the lives of people.
+Offered FA, SP, SU.